The Root Cause of Cold Chain Gaps and Their Solutions

 Repairing equipment is half the problem.
 It takes two months to two years to fix equipment back at its optimal level.
 But the biggest problem is that temperature maintenance is getting less accurate.
 This means temperature excursions are getting harder to be detected mainly due to fewer TMC devices or inefficient equipment.

-For instance, CHAI studied several countries and found that 9 to 20% of the equipment in the facilities maintain super-low temperatures, lower than zero for 24 hours.
-And between 12 and 13% of these equipment studied were found to have temperatures above the recommended 8°C for longer than five days.
+For instance, CHAI studied several countries and found that 9 to 20% of the equipment in the facilities maintains super-low temperatures, lower than zero for 24 hours.
+And between 12 and 13% of the equipment studied was found to have temperatures above the recommended 8°C for longer than five days.

 Why Is There No Efficient and Temperature Control and Maintenance Systems?